swiftlang/swift-evolution/visions/webassembly.md

 libraries need a Swift SDK for running tests for WASI, so this will benefit the previous point in stabilizing support for this platform.

-3. As a virtualized embeddable platform, not all system APIs are always available or easy to port to WASI.
+3. Make to easier to evaluate and adopt Wasm with increased API coverage for this platform in Swift core libraries.
+As a virtualized embeddable platform, not all system APIs are always available or easy to port to WASI.
 For example, multi-threading, file system access, and localization need special support in Wasm runtimes and certain amount of consideration from a developer adopting these APIs.
-We should focus on simplifying the adoption and increasing API coverage for these features in Swift core libraries.

 4. Improve support for cross-compilation in Swift and SwiftPM.
 We can simplify versioning, installation, and overall management of Swift SDKs for cross-compilation in general, which is beneficial not only foe WebAssembly, but for all platforms.

+5. Continue work on Wasm Component Model support in Swift as the Component Model proposal is stabilized.
+Ensure that future versions of WASI are available to Swift developers targeting Wasm.
+A more ambitious long-term goal to consider is making interoperability with Wasm components as smooth as C and C++ interop already is for Swift.
+With a formal specification for Canonical ABI progressing, this goal will become more achievable with time.